 Treatment for spinal stenosis can include medications, physical therapy, and sometimes surgery in severe cases.
 The goals are to help the accident victim manage the pain and increase his mobility.
 However, spinal stenosis can severely limit the activities once enjoyed by the accident victim, and in very serious cases, stenosis can become debilitating.
 If this happens, the victim may be entitled to compensation for his medical bills, lost wages, and pain and suffering from the person or business that caused his injuries.

-If you or a family member suffered spinal stenosis after a car or slip and fall accident, we encourage you to start an online chat to schedule a free, no-obligation consultation.
+If you or a family member suffered spinal stenosis after a car or slip and fall accident, we encourage you to contact us online or call us directly at 866.299.0558 to schedule a free, no-obligation consultation.
 We will advise you of your legal options and how we can help you.